jhaytaslim/maartly/frontend/docs/V2_IMPLEMENTATION_SUMMARY.md

-# 🎯 Martly v2.0 - Complete Implementation Summary
+# 🎯 Maartly v2.0 - Complete Implementation Summary

 ## 📋 What Has Been Delivered